-- General Fund to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes. - Grant Revenue Fund to account for certain Federal grant program resources. - Lease Revenue Fund to account for the financial resources that are to be used for educational capital outlay needs, including new construction, renovation and remodeling projects, leasing facilities and debt service payments on capital leases for relocatable school buildings.
+- General Fund to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes. - Grant Revenue Fund a special revenue fund to account for certain Federal grant program resources. - Lease Revenue Fund a special revenue fund to account for restricted or committed financial resources that are to be used for educational capital outlay needs, including new construction, renovation and remodeling projects, leasing facilities and debt service payments on capital leases for relocatable school buildings.

-Additionally, the Charter School reports the following fiduciary fund types:
+Additionally, the Charter School reports the following fiduciary fund type:

-• Agency Funds - to account for resources of the school internal funds which are used to administer moneys collected in connection with school, student athletic, class, and club activities.
+Agency Funds - to account for resources of the school internal funds which are used to administer moneys collected in connection with school, student athletic, class, and club activities.